kubeshop/tracetest/README.md

 ---

 <p align="center">
-  Build integration and end-to-end tests in minutes using OpenTelemetry and trace-based testing.
+  Build integration and end-to-end tests in minutes, instead of days, using OpenTelemetry and trace-based testing.
 </p>

 <b>